Jason McAteer: International career

-Mcateer was critical of Roy Keane after the Saipan Incident at the 2002 World Cup, saying "Everything is black or white with Roy, there is no such colour as grey.
+McAteer was critical of Roy Keane after the Saipan Incident at the 2002 World Cup, saying, "Everything is black or white with Roy, there is no such colour as grey.
 I do not always understand his rage."
 McAteer said that when they clashed during Sunderland's match against Manchester United in August 2002, he had said to Keane: "Put it all in your next book".
 Keane responded by elbowing McAteer on the side of the head.

 Personal life

 McAteer was nicknamed "Trigger", after an Only Fools and Horses character of low intelligence.
 He said in 2005 that he cultivated this image in order to play more matches, as managers would be comfortable putting him in different positions.
 Anecdotes spread about McAteer's purported low intelligence, including that he had asked for a pizza to be cut into four pieces and not eight because he was not hungry; he confirmed in 2005 that this story is true.

 McAteer released an autobiography, Blood, Sweat & Jason McAteer, in 2017.
 In it, he said that he struggled with depression and thoughts of suicide after his football career ended.

 McAteer married his first wife, Kristina Delaney, at Slane Castle in 2001.
 In October 2013, he married Lucy Edwards in Limerick with the reception at Dromoland Castle.
-His brother-in-law is his ex Liverpool team-mate, Steve McManaman, who married Lucy Edwards' older sister, Victoria, in 2002.
-McAteer said that while he was at the 2022 UEFA Champions League final with LFC TV, his wife Lucy and 22-year-old son were assaulted and robbed amidst the chaos.
+McAteer said that while he was at the 2022 UEFA Champions League final with LFC TV, his wife and 22-year-old son were assaulted and robbed amidst the chaos.

 Endorsements

 McAteer featured in EA Sports' FIFA video game series; he was on the cover for the International edition of FIFA Soccer 96, alongside Frank de Boer.

-In 1997, McAteer featured in a Wash & Go shampoo advert, for which he was reportedly paid £40,000.
+In 1997, McAteer featured in a Wash & Go shampoo advert, for which he was reportedly paid £100,000.

 Post-playing career

 McAteer has regularly appeared for the Liverpool legends who play in various charity games around the world.
 In March 2005, he recruited friends from football and showbusiness for Tsunami Soccer Aid which generated over half a million pounds for Save the Children, helping survivors of the 2004 Indian Ocean earthquake and tsunami.
 In May 2008, he visited Banda Aceh in Indonesia to see how the money had been used.

 In 2006, McAteer became an investor in Golf Punk magazine, alongside former Sunderland teammates Phil Babb, Michael Gray, Thomas Sørensen and Stephen Wright, saving the publication from closure.

 In April 2011, while participating in a charity football match between Darndale F.C. and Liverpool/Manchester United Legends in aid of Autism Ireland, McAteer clashed with Dublin GAA goalkeeper Stephen Cluxton.
 Cluxton punched McAteer and knocked him to the ground.
 Cluxton and McAteer were both sent off.

-McAteer has worked in the media for Asia-based ESPN Star Sports.
+McAteer regularly appears as a pundit on beIN Sports.
+He has worked in the media for Asia-based ESPN Star Sports.
 He has also worked on LFC TV.